VSainteuf/lightweight-temporal-attention-pytorch/README.md

 ## Reference

-Please include a citation to the following paper if you use the L-TAE (proper reference coming soon).
+Please include a citation to the following paper if you use the L-TAE.

 ```
-@article{garnot2019psetae,
+@article{garnot2020ltae,
   title={Lightweight Temporal Self-Attention  for Classifying Satellite Images Time Series},
   author={Sainte Fare Garnot, Vivien  and Landrieu, Loic},
-  journal={},
+  journal={arXiv preprint arXiv:2007.00586},
   year={2020}
 }